jkhazraji/Font-Metadata/README.md

 Since Android does not provide a method to get font (.ttf, .otf) meta data.
 I presents this code made with b4a to get around this.
-Move the webview files(.html, .ttf, .js) to Files directory please
+Move the webview files(.html, .ttf, .js) to Files directory And .xml file to objects folder please

 Libraries:
 fileprovider,
 javaobject,